emrexps/grpc-product-api/README.md

 # grpc-product-api

 What is gRPC?
 How and what is it used for?
 While researching whether it can dethrone the rest in the future.
-I decided to learn by doing a project and as a result, I created the this simple playground api project.
+I decided to learn by doing with a project.

+I created the this simple playground api.
 For now, I have examined the unary, client streaming and server streaming features, and I will go deeper in the future.

 So what is gRPC?